open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 enabled when the `hash_seed` field is not zero, or when log records are sampled with `attribute_source` is set to `record`.

-In order for hashing to work, all collectors for a given tier (e.g. behind the same load balancer) must have the same `hash_seed`.
+In order for hashing to be consistent, all collectors for a given tier (e.g. behind the same load balancer) must have the same `hash_seed`.
 It is also possible to leverage a different `hash_seed` at different collector tiers to support additional sampling